We need incentives to curb deforestation and climate change

 Better use of forests in the fight against climate change

 It would not only prevent the conversion of forests to other land uses, but also create new carbon stocks by forest expansion (new plantings) and reforestation (replanting of deforested areas), FAO said.

 Carbon stocks in forest biomass are the highest per hectare in West and Central Africa, and Central and South America, according to the FRA 2005.

-Particularly in the tropics, where vegetation growth is very fast - which speeds up the absorption of carbon from the atmosphere - the planting of trees can absorb large amounts of CO2 in a relatively short time.
-In these areas, forests, with their biomass and their wood may set up 15 tonnes of carbon per hectare per year.
+Particularly in the tropics, where vegetation growth is very rapid - which accelerates the uptake of carbon from the atmosphere - tree planting can absorb large amounts of CO2 in a relatively short period of time.
+In these regions, forests, thanks to their biomass and wood, can fix up to 15 tonnes of carbon per hectare per year.